run2bizdocs/documentation/en-us/docs/4biz-helium/processes/problem/use/register-problem.md

 |**Source(\*)**|The source of the problem you're creating|
 |**Other information**| All other information that is necessary to understand the problem|

-*Fields with ( * ) are mandatory*
+(*) Indicate mandatory field

 ### Selecting an incident

 Here it's possible to link an incident to the problem you're creating.
-We have the following options:
+We have the following functions:

 |Function|Description|
 |-------|------------|
 |**Register**|This option is to register a new incident to be linked to the problem being created.
 By clicking on this option, it'll be opened the screen of incident registration|
 |**Add**|This option is to relate an incident already registered.
 It'll open a box so you can search for the incident you want with the filters available|

+(*) Indicate mandatory field

 ### Detailing the problem